 An intolerance to gluten and SIBO or small intestinal bacterial overgrowth (see small intestinal bacterial overgrowth) are other considerations.

 The need for FURTHER TESTS for IBS symptoms really depends on age and clinical indication.
 These will be carried out if there are any concerns about pathological causes for your symptoms such as bowel cancer, diverticular disease or inflammatory bowel disease.

 FLEXIBLE SIGMOIDOSCOPY - passing a flexible camera into the left side of the large bowel to assess the lining (learn more about flexible sigmoidoscopy)

 COLONOSCOPY - (see colonoscopy) a flexible camera passed into your large bowel through the anus (entrance to your back passage), with the intention of assessing the whole of your large bowel or colon to the caecum or terminal ileum.
 You can see colonoscopy pictures here .

 BARIUM ENEMA - a barium enema is performed by passing a special dye through the back passage which shows up on x-ray.

 CT COLONOGRAPHY - (see CT colonography) is used to assess the large bowel and is often reserved in cases where colonoscopy would be risky or technically not possible

 ULTRASOUND - an examination that uses sound waves to highlight your abdominal organs

 The more invasive your test, the higher the risk of having it done.
-However, when there are issues such as weight loss or bleeding, investigations really are necessary.
+However, when there are issues such as weight loss or rectal bleeding, investigations really are necessary.

 If you are a woman, ovarian cancer and endometriosis can sometimes mimic IBS symptoms and may need to be excluded.